 Illuminating The Past With The Light Of The Present

 The Blue Bermondsey is a truly unique place, because it cannot be found on any map.
-So how did an area, which is loosely defined by a gentle five-minute stroll in any direction from the Blue market, become known as ‘The Blue’.
+So how did an area, which is loosely defined by a gentle five-minute stroll in any direction from the Blue Market, become known as ‘The Blue’.

 But why a ‘Blue’ Anchor?

 Following on from these bygone days the area would have been relatively unchanged until London’s first passenger railway station at Spa Road in the 1830’s heralded a new era.
-Marshes and market gardens were replaced by factories and legendary brands such as Peek Freans (Biscuits), Shuttleworth’s (Chocolate), Pearce and Duffs (Custard) arose to offer employment for thousands of people and the landscape was rapidly transformed into something like the Blue as it is today.
+Marshes and market gardens were replaced by factories and legendary brands such as Peek Freans (Biscuits), Shuttleworth’s (Chocolate), Pearce and Duffs (Custard) arose to offer employment for thousands of local people and the landscape was rapidly transformed into something like the Blue as it is today.

 To cater for the increase in population, shops and businesses began to inhabit the area and the Market emerged to consist of more than 200 stalls lining Southwark Park Road in its heyday, leading to ‘The Blue’ being recognised as Bermondsey’s historic town centre.